katKINGSLEY/Natural_Language_Processing/README.md

 regression, and neural networks are used to try to predict author based on text.
 Surprisingly, Bernoulli Naive Bayes (with some adjustments) was the best model!

+## 2021 ACL Paper Summary

+This [paper](/ACL/i_like_fish.pdf) summarizes the paper written for 2021 ACL conference titled "I like fish, especially dolphins:
+Addressing Contradictions in Dialogue Modeling".
+The paper talks about a new DECODE task written by interns and mentors with the Facebook AI Research team.